andyzheng679/StockGenius/src/main/documentation/serviceDocs/StockPrice.md

 Extracting the stock ticker from the metaData, using method .asText() because we are converting the value of "2.
 Symbol" from JsonNode to a String.
 Using an Iterator to loop through the map-like JSON collection and access each key-value pair.
 Map.Entry<String, JsonNode> is used to represent the key-value pairs in the collection.
 The .fields() method from the JsonNode class returns an iterator over the key-value pairs, allowing us to traverse and process each entry in the JSON object.
+The fields variable contains an iterator that allows us to loop through the key-value pairs in the timeSeries JSON.
+Date and the data.
+While there is more data (date, data pairs) in the Iterator, assign that data to nextDataPair as a Map.Entry so it can be accessed/traversed.
+Data is also key-value pairs.